bubbafat/bubbafat.github.io/_posts/2012-03-12-da-do-run-run.md

 KEEP TRAINING REASONABLE

 The temptation to add more mileage to your running routine might be pretty compelling right now.
 But while moderate exercise can help support your immunity, adding a lot of volume or intensity can wreak havoc on your immune system.
 “I am suggesting that a lot of my athletes do aerobic rebuild weeks in the coming weeks ahead.
 Overtraining or rapidly increasing training load has the potential to burden the immune system and could make the body more vulnerable to sickness and infection,” says Dr. Megan Roche, who is also an endurance runner and coach.
 “With races being canceled, now can be a good time to focus on low-level aerobic gains or working in strength training and rehabilitation to establish a strong foundation.”
-Make sure to check out these _[proven reviews](https://www.sfexaminer.com/marketplace/proven-reviews-nutravesta-proven-weight-loss-pills-worth-buying-2020-update/)_.

 2